 Before concluding an electronic contract with a natural or legal person located in another country, it is necessary to clarify the specifics of legislative regulation of EDS in this country.
 This responsibility is assumed by lawyers preparing the document for signature.
 Today, only about 50 countries use electronic signatures regularly.

 eSignature Laws in USA

 In the United States, official authorization to certify financial documents by electronic signature appeared in 2000.
-Today in America, electronic signature is equal to writing.
+Today in America, the electronic signature is equal to writing.
 Regardless of which document is signed in this way, it will have full legal force.